-- 28. Ngāi Tai ki Tāmaki Claims Settlement Act 2018 gives effect to certain provisions of the deed of settlement signed by Ngāi Tai ki Tāmaki, Ngāi Tai ki Tāmaki Trust and the Crown on 7 November 2015, and amendments signed in 2016, 2017 and 2018.
-Ngāi Tai ki Tāmaki deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 29.
-Ngāti Tamaoho Claims Settlement Act 2018 gives effect to certain provisions of the deed signed by Ngāti Tamaoho and the Crown on 30 April 2017.
-Ngāti Tamaoho deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 30.
+- 31. Ngāti Tamaoho Claims Settlement Act 2018 gives effect to certain provisions of the deed signed by Ngāti Tamaoho and the Crown on 30 April 2017.
+Ngāti Tamaoho deed of settlement documents are accessible on the NZ Government Treaty settlements website. - 32.
 Te Patukirikiri and the Crown signed a deed of settlement on 7 October 2018.
 Legislation has yet to be enacted.
-Te Patukirikiri deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 31.
-Ngāti Paoa, the Ngāti Paoa Iwi Trust and the Crown signed a deed of settlement on 20 March 2021.
+Te Patukirikiri deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 33.
+Ngāti Paoa, the Ngāti Paoa lwi Trust and the Crown signed a deed of settlement on 20 March 2021.
 Legislation has not yet been enacted.
-Ngāti Paoa deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 32.
+Ngāti Paoa deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 34.
 Te Ākitai Waiohua, Te Ākitai Waiohua Iwi Settlement Trust and the Crown signed a deed of settlement on 12 November 2021.
 Legislation has yet to be enacted.
-Te Ākitai Waiohua deed of settlement documents can be accessed on the NZ Government Treaty settlements website. - 33.
+Te Ākitai Waiohua deed of settlement documents are accessible on the NZ Government Treaty settlements website. - 35.
 Ngā Mana Whenua o Tāmaki Makaurau (the Tāmaki Collective) and the Crown signed the Tāmaki Makaurau Collective Redress deed on 5 December 2012 and an amendment deed on 23 August 2013.
 The Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 gives effect to certain provisions of the deeds.
 The FTCA defines this Act, as a Treaty settlement Act, for the purposes of the FTCA.
 Tāmaki Makaurau Collective Redress deed documents are accessible on the NZ Government Treaty settlements website.